dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

 * **Check Back-Up availability:**
    Make sure to check whether back-ups were affected by destruction, manipulation or encryption.
 Take propper care to secure them and make sure that they will stay unaffected.
 In the simplest case by taking the back-up off-network.

+* **Secure needed data:**
+   Make sure to first care about data that may be overriten due to log rotation or other means.
+Export this data to have it available for the analysis.
+For example logs of firewalls and IDS systems as well as server and clients that cant be paused or shut down are prone to loose data due to overwriting mechanism.

 * **Communication internal and external:**
    Prepare your communication for employees and external sources because you will likely be running an limited network for the next couple of days or even weeks.
 External communication is also crucial when PII is suspectable to be disclosed.